-A/R or accounts receivable is money that is owed to a company after a sales has been made or services have been rendered.
-For most SBA lenders the A/R of a company is less favorable than hard assets.
-The typical loan to value (LTV) for A/R is 20% of the outstanding accounts receivable.
-This can vary based on the credit quality of your clients, the payment terms that are offered, and the diversification of your client base.
+For most SBA lenders, the A/R that a company has to offer is not as favorable as hard assets, like machinery or equipment.
+The typical loan-to-value (LTV) for A/R is 20% of the outstanding accounts receivable.
+This can vary based on the credit quality of the applying business’s clients, the payment terms that are offered, and the diversification of their client base.
 SBA lenders are often willing to carve out or release their security interest in accounts receivable.
 SBA Lenders will do this to enable a factoring company or an invoice financing lender to provide a revolving line of credit in addition to an SBA Loan.

-Although a tangible asset that might hold value to an operating business, inventory is not always as valuable to an SBA Lender.
-The type of inventory, the ease of liquidation, and the location of the inventory play a major role in determining the advance rate or LTV that an SBA Lender will provide.
-For example, a company that manufactures its own jewelry might receive a 30% LTV from a lender while a steel manufacturer that holds raw steel as inventory might receive a 65% LTV.
-From a lenders perspective the faster and easier they can sell the inventory, the higher the value they will assign.
+Although inventory is a tangible asset that might hold value to an operating business, inventory is not always as valuable to an SBA Lender.
+The type of inventory, the ease of liquidation, and the location of the inventory will all play major roles in determining the advance rate or LTV that an SBA Lender will provide when using inventory to secure an SBA loan.
+For example, a company that manufactures their own jewelry might receive a 30% LTV from a lender while a steel manufacturer that holds raw steel as inventory might receive a 65% LTV.
+From a lender’s perspective, the faster and easier they could sell the inventory, the higher the liquidation value they will assign.

 Commercial Real Estate

-Commercial real estate or CRE is a hard asset and a great form of collateral for an SBA Loan.
-It’s not as liquid as equipment, A/R, or inventory, but it will provide a stable asset for an SBA lender to lend against.
-Unlike asset-based lending, SBA loans that have commercial real estate attached to it have a higher likelihood of being approved.
-Traditional commercial real estate lenders and banks will normally only provide the first mortgage on commercial real estate, however, this is not the case with SBA lenders.
+Additionally, unlike asset-based lending, SBA loans that have commercial real estate pledged as collateral have a higher likelihood of being approved.
+Traditional commercial real estate lenders and banks will normally only provide the first lien mortgage on commercial real estate, however, this is not the case with SBA lenders.
 SBA Loans can be secured by a second lien on commercial real estate.
-For example, if your property’s appraised value is $1,000,000 and you have a bank real estate loan for $500,000, an SBA lender can still use the real estate as collateral.
-An SBA lender will use the remaining $500,000 of equity as collateral for your SBA Loan.
+For example, if a property’s appraised value is $1,000,000 and they have a bank real estate loan for $500,000, an SBA lender can still use the real estate as collateral.
+An SBA lender will use the remaining $500,000 of equity as collateral for an SBA Loan.